ragnardgreat/store-app/README.md

 ![Real logo](client/public/r-high-resolution-logo-transparent.png)
+#Title
+## Real webstore

 # How it´s made?
 ## Frontend: JavaScript, React, Html and CSS.
 ## Backend: FakeStoreApi

 # Description:
 ## An E-Store website without any integration with a database.
+## This website was a bit of an experience, I wanted to build and E-Store solely with an external API

 # What I learned?

 ## CSS styling.
-That I like to work with my own databases more than api-s.
-Fetching and serving data to the client
+That I like to work with my own databases.
+Fetching and serving data to the client.
-# Future Updates: